hoax-killer/Spaceship/README.md

 ## Pending Improvements
 - A windy mode where the spaceship's speed can increase and decrease based on space-winds.
-- Reduce time drafts (see [Issue #1](https://github.com/hoax-killer/Spaceship/issues/1))
+- Reduce time drafts (see [Issue #1](https://github.com/hoax-killer/Spaceship/issues/1)).
 - If user (Q)uits while playing a game, prompt user if they wish to quit the game.
 - Non-blocking version which can help reduce the impact of clock drifts.
 - Use Object Oriented principles to refactor game.
-- Make the program easily debugable (painful at the moment due to intricacies with Python's curses module)
+- Make the program easily debugable (painful at the moment due to intricacies with Python's curses module).
+- Adding unit test cases.